fruittypie/FreebieNotifier/README.md

 # Freebie Website Scraper

-This project is a web scraping tool that monitors a freebie website Skeepers for new items and sends notifications to a Discord channel when new items become available or go out of stock.
+This is a web scraping tool that monitors a freebie website Skeepers for new items and sends notifications to a Discord channel when new items become available or go out of stock.
 It is built using Node.js, Puppeteer, Axios, and Discord webhook.

 ## Setup